Annual leave

 Part-time employees and employees on compressed hours

-Staff on variable hours contracts accrue a number of minutes of annual leave for each hour they work.
-For further details, see annual leave for variable hours staff.
+Employees on variable hours contracts accrue a number of minutes of leave for each hour they work.
+For further details, see the annual leave for variable hours page.

 Entitlements for new starters

-In the holiday year in which employment commences leave entitlement will be accrued on a pro-rata basis for service from start date to the end of the leave year.
+In the leave year in which employment commences leave entitlement will be accrued on a pro-rata basis for service from start date to the end of the leave year.
 This includes part months.

 The formula for calculation of pro-rata annual leave (AL) entitlement is: